 The consistently high standards achieved by the Choir owe much to the musicians who over the last 140 years have served as Director of Music.
 Since 1876 there have been only five permanent Directors of Music, each of whom has left their mark on the style, repertoire and public perception of the Choir.
 In 2019, Sir Stephen Cleobury handed over the role to Daniel Hyde (KC 2000) after 37 years of outstanding service to the College and the Choir.

-To mark Sir Stephen’s retirement, the College wishes to create a new endowment to support in perpetuity the position of the Director of Music at King’s College.
-We have set ourselves a target of £2.5million to establish the endowment.
+Sir Stephen died in November 2019.
+To commemorate his work and remarkable legacy the College wishes to create a new endowment to support in perpetuity the position of the Director of Music at King’s, with a target amount of £2.5 million.

 Making these staple recordings is only possible thanks to the generosity of those who support them.
 A recording can cost anywhere from about £10,000 to upwards of £50,000, depending on the repertoire and the number of musicians involved (e.g. a large orchestra).

 King's Voices, the mixed voice choir of King's College, was founded in October 1997 under the direction of Dr John Butt to give the women of King's the opportunity to contribute vocally to the musical life of the College.